Random Erasing vs. Model Inversion: A Promising Defense or a False Hope?: Acknowledgements

 \section{Acknowledgements}

+This research is supported by Temasek Laboratories, Singapore University of Technology and Design.
 This research is supported by the National Research Foundation, Singapore under its AI Singapore Programmes (AISG Award No.: AISG2-TC-2022-007); The Agency for Science, Technology and Research (A*STAR) under its MTC Programmatic Funds (Grant No. M23L7b0021).
 This research is supported by the National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore and Infocomm Media Development Authority.
 This research is also part-funded by the European Union (Horizon Europe 2021-2027 Framework Programme Grant Agreement number 10107245.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
 The European Union cannot be held responsible for them) and by the Engineering and Physical Sciences Research Council under grant number EP/X029174/1.

 {

 }

 { \textbf{Supplementary material}}